aws-observability/aws-rum-web/README.md

 To run (TestCafe) browser integration tests:

-`npm run integ:local`
+`npm run integ:local:chrome:headless`

-Some plugins perform monkey patching which is incompatible with TestCafe.
+Some features perform monkey patching which is incompatible with TestCafe.
 In these cases, run Nightwatch as a separate browser integration test target:

 `npm run integ:local:nightwatch`